harshit3409/Smart-Agriculture-Drone/README.md

 By integrating **AI/ML, drone-based imaging, and cloud-based analytics**, the system provides **real-time farm-level water auditing, crop health monitoring, and water-use efficiency assessment** — even under cloudy conditions where satellite data fail to deliver reliable results.

+This project is a basic prototype for a Plant Disease Recognition System that uses AI/ML-based image classification to detect plant leaf diseases.
+The prototype runs on a Windows laptop using a standard webcam to capture live images of leaves and identify possible diseases in real-time.
+In the full-scale implementation, this system will be deployed on edge AI computers such as the NVIDIA Jetson Nano or Raspberry Pi 5, integrated with an onboard camera for autonomous field-level disease monitoring via drones or robotic platforms.

 ---

 ## 🧠 Problem Statement